-Model 0-6-8 has been designed to allow new reports and Land Manager Strategies to be moderately easy to create and plug in to the system.
-As model 0-6-8 is programmed in Objective-C, if you want to add new Strategies or reports, you will have to do so using this language, which the following assumes you are familiar with.
+Model 0-6-8+ELMM0-2 has been designed to allow new reports and Land Manager Strategies to be moderately easy to create and plug in to the system.
+Similarly, new Bidding Strategies and Land Parcel Selection Strategies should be easy to create, though these are not described here.
+As model 0-6-8+ELMM0-2 is programmed in Objective-C, if you want to add new Strategies or reports, you will have to do so using this language, which the following assumes you are familiar with.
 The design is based on the use of protocols, which means your new Strategy and report classes have a number of methods they should implement.